 Help investigate whether the Smiling Mind mindfulness app improves wellbeing in individuals with autism and their families.

-We are looking for eligible participants to use the Smiling Mind app at home at least three times per week for five weeks to test its effect on their wellbeing.
+We are looking for eligible participants to use the Smiling Mind app at home at least once per day for five days to test its effect on their wellbeing.

 What will participants do?